davijoh/jonathandavies/content/posts/my-journey-towards-a-free-personal-website.md

 After some research, I've come to the conclusion that my best option - and the most challenging one - is a **static website**.

 Static websites are fast, secure and in most cases... free!

 Except for the domain name.
 There is nothing we can do there.

-Actually, this isn't true...
+Actually, this isn't true.
+More on that later.

-I purchased jonathandavies.nft on Unstoppable Domains for $20.
-This is basically an NFT domain provider.
-Meaning you pay only once to acquire the domain name and that's it, no yearly renewal to pay.

-How come?

-You actually own your NFT domain and you don't rent it, contrary to regular domain names.

-The catch?

-Well, most browsers don't support NFT domains yet...
-(Brave, that I use, does, but most people don't use it).

-I know, kind of a turn off.
-I'm hoping this changes fast.

 **But my point is, my static website + hosting + CMS + domain name cost me a one-time fee of $20.**